akash-singh8/winlock-web/README.md

 ## Features

 - **Download Winlock:** Direct link for users to download the Winlock desktop application.
-- **Purchase Activation Keys:** Seamless integration with PayPal to handle transactions for Premium and Pro plans.
+- **Purchase Activation Keys:** Seamless integration with Razorpay to handle transactions for Premium and Pro plans.
 - **Secure Activation:** Uses JWT for creating and verifying activation keys.
 - **Database Integration:** Connects to MongoDB for managing user and transaction data.
 - **Email Notifications:** Configured to send emails via Google for key confirmations and updates.